mizzioisf/openhospital-client/README.md

 # Documentation

 Administrator and User manuals are available in the **doc** folder.
-Online version can be found on the [Open Hospital website](https://www.open-hospital.org/documentation)
+Online versions of the manuals can be found on the [Open Hospital website](https://www.open-hospital.org/documentation)

 # Known issues